 Note that the advantage of creating these "finding aids" for photographic collections and for the vertical files is that a search in Virginia Heritage on any terms or subjects that appear in these "finding aids" will return manuscript and photographic collections as appropriate.

-Maps: The best way to search for maps in Special Collections currently is to go to the Map Guide page of the Special Collections website and use the embedded links to navigate down the page or, because this is a static HTML page, use the FIND function (Control-F or Command-F on a Mac) to look for specific terms.
+Maps: The best way to search for maps in Special Collections currently is to go to the Map Guide page of the previous Special Collections website and use the embedded links to navigate down the page or, because this is a static HTML page, use the FIND function (Control-F or Command-F on a Mac) to look for specific terms.

 Note: Some materials are held in our offsite storage facility and require a day or, perhaps, two to retrieve and bring to Special Collections.
-If materials are kept offsite, this will be noted in the Addison record for the item.
+If materials are kept offsite, this will be noted in the catalog record for the item.
 You may either request the materials yourself to be brought to Special Collections via the "Request" icon in Addison or contact Special Collections, and we will request them for you.